Saturday 18 September 2021

 Individuals are able to book a place on this 'open group' guided challenge walk to join a small group of others.
 I plan to take no more than six people in total.
 A good level of fitness, and previous experience of mountain walking is essential for this walk.

 The cost to join this guided challenge walk is £40.
 Please book and pay below.
+You are booking with Cath Lee who will guide the walk on the day.

 We meet at 7:45am to be ready to set off promptly at 8:00am The meeting place is outside The Black Bull Inn.
 Post code CA17 4JP.
 Free roadside car parking in the village wherever you can find a space.